robabram/Quickstart-Secure-Django-Template/README.md

 # Quick start Secure Django Project Template

 This is free quick start template for a secure Django web application using OAuth2 with server side encrypted tokens.
-This template has all my favorite bits for a good Django web site.
+This template has all my favorite bits for a good secure Django web site.
 Questions and contributions are welcome.

 ### Quick Start